Signs of a Responsible Dog Breeder

 But the puppy comes with papers?

 Just because the breeder’s puppies are registered with the AKC, CKC or APRI etc. does not mean the puppy will be healthy or well-bred nor does it mean the breeder is responsible.
-Registration papers are no guarantee of health or quality and they do not mean the puppy is a show dog.
+Registration papers do not guarantee health or quality and they do not mean the puppy is a show dog or that the breeder is good.

 While you are visiting the breeder, listen to your gut.
 Would you let the breeder take care of your dog if you went on vacation?
 Don’t buy the puppy because you feel badly for it.